thefrontside/microstates/README.md

 ### All getters are cached

 A microstate is a pure function of type and value, which means that for any type and value you can only ever have one state.
-We can rely on this to cache all of the computations that are derived this state.
+We can rely on this to cache all of the computations that are derived off this state.

 Let's say you have some state were you need to perform a heavy computation,